Courses in Political Science (PSC)

 Analysis of law and the legal system; legal training, the bar and legal occupations; the jury system; criminal and civil procedures.
 Prerequisites: PSC 141 and 142.

-Introduction to the discipline of political science emphasizing political ideas, concepts, institutions and methods of analysis.
-Required of all political science majors and second majors.
+Introduction to research methods in political science emphasizing research design and quantitative/qualitative methods of analysis.
+Required for all political science majors and second majors.
 Prerequisites: PSC 141 and 142.

 304. Major Foreign Governments